tahnau/immich-smart-albums/README.md

 ## Filter Examples

-The `filters` directory contains a variety of example filters that you can use and adapt.
+The `my_filters` directory contains a variety of example filters that you can use and adapt.
 Here are a few examples:

 *   `metadata-favorites.json`: Selects all favorite photos.
 *   `smart-vehicles.json`: Selects all photos that contain vehicles.